Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/enterprise-permissions.md

 </Expandable>
 <Expandable alt_header="Cost Management viewer">

 A specialized permission set intended to be used standalone or in conjunction with other permission sets to grant read-only access to the Cost Management dashboard.
-Great for granting external (non-dbt) users access to the dashboard for viewing warehouse spend information.
+Used for granting read-only access to the dashboard.
+Can be paired with [Analyst-licensed users](/docs/cloud/manage-access/seats-and-users).

 Notable features:
 - Read access to the full set of Cost Management dashboard features